The Effects of Alprazolam Use—Short-Term, Long-Term and Side Effects

 If you suffer from any serious medical problem, you should see your doctor right away.
 If you think you or a loved one may be suffering from a health issue associated with drug use or addiction to Xanax, help is just a phone call away.

 Drugabuse.com is a subsidiary of American Addiction Centers, a leading provider in Xanax or alprazolam addiction treatment.
-Call 1-888-744-0069 today.
-Our hotline is open 24/7—call to speak confidentially with someone who will provide helpful information about recovery program options.
-If you have health insurance, then use our free and confidential online insurance checker to see if you’re covered for treatment at one of our facilities.
+Call us for free at today.
+Our hotline is open 24/7 and you can speak confidentially with someone who will provide helpful information about recovery program options.
+If you have health insurance, use our free and confidential online insurance checker to see if you’re covered for treatment at one of our facilities.

 When a patient becomes tolerant to the effects of alprazolam, he or she must take more of the drug to get the same calm feeling.
 This can kickstart a dangerous cycle of compulsive use, and can ultimately result in sedative addiction.
 Naturally, continually upping one’s dose of alprazolam raises the risk of overdose.